ENCCS/sycl-workshop/content/queues-cgs-kernels.rst

   a node to execute.
 Edges arise most often because of data dependencies between nodes.

-The task graph is a *directed acyclic graph (DAG)*: it has a definite start-to-finish direction and no nodes are self-connected.
+The task graph is a *directed acyclic graph (DAG)*: it has a well-defined start-to-finish direction and no nodes are self-connected.
 The SYCL runtime can resolve dependencies and thus **generate** the task graph.
 Furthermore, it can schedule how to execute the nodes, *i.e.* **traversal** of